-MUS 251O, 252O: Second Year Organ, Individual Lessons
+MUS 251O, 252O: Second Year Organ, Individual Lessons (By permission of instructor only)

 MUS 251P, 252P: Second Year Piano, Individual Lessons

 MUS 251V, 252V: Second Year Voice, Individual Lessons

 MUS 263: Ceol Mor I (classical Bagpipe I)

 An introduction to the fundamentals of piobaireachd (the technique and literature of the classical Highland bagpipe).
 Students can expect to learn all basic embellishments used in ceol mor, as well as the use of cadenceds and simple phrase structures.
 The student will learn a minimum of one complete tune.